The SOS-UK team drives the organisation's work across campuses, curriculums and communities.

 Joanna is London based and has been part of the team since October 2010.
-In her role as a Director of Engagement, Joanna has oversight of SOS-UK's main engagement programmes, including Green Impact and Student Switch Off.
+In her role as director of engagement, Joanna has oversight of SOS-UK's main engagement programmes, including Green Impact and Student Switch Off.
 In addition to this, Joanna has managed a number of European projects, and currently is leading on the Horizon 2020 funded European expansion of Student Switch Off (SAVES2).
-Through this she works with universities in Cyprus, Greece, Lithuania, Bulgaria, Romania, Ireland and UK to help drive positive environmental behaviour amongst students and raise awareness around energy efficiency and smart metering, in the context of fuel poverty.
+Through this, she works with universities in Cyprus, Greece, Lithuania, Bulgaria, Romania, Ireland and UK to help drive positive environmental behaviour amongst students and raise awareness around energy efficiency and smart metering, in the context of fuel poverty.

-Previously, Joanna worked in the sustainability team at the University of Westminster as Greener Living Assistant and later Sustainability Officer.
-She has an experience of working in different sectors in an environmental role, including work at the London School of Economics, Greater London Authority, Forum for the Future, AECOM and other environmental consultancies.
+Joanna has experience of working in different sectors in an environmental role, including work at the London School of Economics, University of Westminster, Greater London Authority, Forum for the Future, AECOM and other environmental consultancies.

 Joanna has a BA in Human Sciences from the University of Oxford and an MSc in Environment, Science and Society from UCL.
 Joanna is a full member (MIEnvSc) of the Institution of Environmental Sciences.
 In her spare time, Joanna enjoys hiking and camping, discovering new places, playing netball, listening to podcasts and doing yoga.

 Senior project manager - engagement